Department Head, Associate Professor, Kinesiology: Motor Learning/Sport Psych

 Assistant Professor, Kinesiology

-Dr. Aiken has expertise in Integrative Physiology and Health Science.
-He specializes in practice manipulations that facilitate the learning or re-learning of a motor skill.
-Primary research interests include the effects of physical and cognitive stress on motor performance and learning, the transfer of motor skills from one effector to another, and learner-controlled feedback manipulations.
+Dr. Aiken specializes in practice manipulations that facilitate the learning or re-learning of a motor skill.
+Primary research interests include the effects of physical and cognitive stress on motor performance and learning, the transfer of motor skills from one effector to another, and learner-controlled feedback.
+Read more.

 Assistant Professor, Athletic Training Program